SamueleA/ERC20andCrowdsale/README.md

 # ERC20andCrowdsale

-Deploy ERC20Token.sol for the token
+Deploy ERC20Token.sol for the token\n
-Deploy TimedCrowdsale.sol for the crowdsale
+Deploy Crowdsale.sol for the crowdsale